Metaphors are powerful weapons in an author’s writing arsenal. (See what I did there? That was a metaphor.)

 Terry Pratchett

 Truth is at the heart of a good metaphor.
-Metaphors shouldn’t make your writing unnecessarily obtuse.
+Metaphors shouldn’t make a piece of writing unnecessarily obtuse.
 Instead, metaphors should make complex or unfamiliar concepts easier to understand by connecting them to something more familiar.
-In this way, your writing will be more concise because you don’t have to spend time explaining something.
+In this way, the writing will be more concise because writers don’t have to spend time explaining something.

 Metaphors imply comparisons between two different things that have something important in common, though the comparison is figurative rather than literal.